What the F@#k Was That?

 Most would have looked at the Evil Dead films, and never thought they could be combined into a musical… but that didn’t stop a group of ambitious young Canadians from giving it a try.

-- 2008 – Evil Dead The Musical opened in Korea where it has a very successful run, winning the Musical Award (the Korean equivalent of a Tony) for Best Small Musical Production.
+2008 – Evil Dead The Musical opened in Korea where it has a very successful run, winning the Musical Award (the Korean equivalent of a Tony) for Best Small Musical Production.
+Since then, it has had four successful runs in Korea, featuring many K-Pop superstars.